rexpeters88/credit-risk-classification/README.md

 Summary:
-The logistic regression model performed exceptionally well, achieving an overall accuracy of 99%.
-It showed perfect precision (1.00) and high recall (0.99) for low-risk loans (Class 0), while maintaining strong performance for high-risk loans (Class 1) with precision of 0.84 and recall of 0.94.
-This indicates that while the model is highly reliable for predicting low-risk loans, there is still room for improvement in terms of identifying high-risk loans.
-Furthermore, given that identifying high-risk loans (Class 1) is more critical, additional adjustments (e.g., oversampling, adjusting class weights) could further improve performance for this class.
+The model achieved an overall accuracy of 99%, indicating it performed extremely well.
+However, its precision was much higher when predicting low-risk loans relative to high-risk loans.
+This indicates that while the model is a good start, further improvements are important in order to increase its identification of high-risk loans, which pose greater threats to loan providers.